ivan-guerra/programmador.com/content/posts/digital-image-steganography.md

 $ steganography unmerge out.png secret.jpg
 ```

-If we ignore all the argument processing and error checking code, the program
+If you ignore all the argument processing and error checking code, the program
-boiled down to implementing two functions: `Merge()` and `Unmerge()`.
+boils down to implementing two functions: `Merge()` and `Unmerge()`.

 ## Merging